 Milford Sound is actually a fjord, along with all the other ‘sounds’ in Fjordland.
-Marlborough Sounds at the top of the South Island is the only true sound.
+The Marlborough Sounds at the top of the South Island are the only true sounds.
 Either way it’s a hugely impressive place, surrounded by sheer rock faces, most of 1,000m high.
 See the boat in the photos below for some sense of scale.

 A typical cruise will head out into the sea, weather permitting, and back.

 There are numerous waterfalls, better when it has been raining obviously, but still good at any time, and heading up close to them obligatory for any cruise.

 I’ve not been to the Milford Sounds Under Water Observatory in Harrison Cove, mixed reviews online.